NZR/SPLR-FEVER/README.md

 _We are currently working on getting all the information in here, this is a work in progress right now_

 In this repository you can find
-- the code of the FEVER tool, use to extract information from Git commits in a feature-oriented way
+- the code of the FEVER tool, use to extract information from Git commits in a feature-oriented way in the fever/ folder
-- spreadsheets containing the results of the evaluation of the tool
-- spreadsheets regarding the identification of co-evolution patterns
+- spreadsheets containing the data and results of the evaluation of the tool, the identification of co-evolution patterns, and the discovery of new patterns in the analysis/ folder
-- general documentation about what the tool does, where it comes from, what's this all about

 Word of caution: